Provide skilled, compassionate care in a field with a huge demand for your talent. Learn about our BSN program below.

 Ursuline's Breen School boasts a 100% job placement rate, post-licensure, and an NCLEX (national nurse licensing exam) passage rate consistently over 90%.
 Because of extensive faculty contacts, students secure excellent field placements as undergraduates and these often lead to full-time jobs in Cleveland's top hospitals after graduation.
 As the national nursing shortage grows, so will demand for competent, compassionate professionals practiced in teamwork and problem solving.

-Nurses today work autonomously in a variety of acute care hospitals, long-term care facilities, and community-based agencies.
-As a nurse, you might choose to pursue a career as one of the following:
+Nurses with BSNs today work autonomously in a variety of acute care hospitals, long-term care facilities, and community-based agencies.
+As a nurse with a Bachelor of Science in nursing, you might choose to pursue a career as one of the following:

 - Nurse practitioner